-The area that today contains the Order Beds and Rose Pergola was originally a kitchen garden that supplied fruit and vegetables to the royal family.
+The area that today contains the Plant Family Beds and Rose Pergola was originally a kitchen garden that supplied fruit and vegetables to the royal family.

 Rose Pergola (Image: Richard Wilford, RBGKew)

-Order Beds, also called plant family beds, are a unique feature of botanic gardens.
+The Plant Family Beds (formerly called the Order Beds), are a unique feature of botanic gardens.
 In different gardens the layout and design may vary but their function remains the same: to arrange plants according to their relationships with each other.
 This creates a feature that is both attractive and informative, allowing students of botany to gain an understanding of plant relationships and garden visitors to see a wide range of plant forms in one location.

-Plants that are closely related are grouped together in families and these families are themselves grouped into orders, hence the name Order Beds.
+Plants that are closely related are grouped together in families.
 Throughout history botanists have studied plants to name them, classify them and work out how they are linked together.
 Different classifications have been produced, from the ‘sexual system’ of Carolus Linnaeus, the ‘father of modern botany’, who devised a classification based on the sexual parts of flowers in the eighteenth century, to the most recent system of the Angiosperm Phylogeny Group (APG), which is based on DNA and therefore represents the most stable and accurate classification yet.
 The APG classification is based on how plants have evolved and aims to identify the common ancestors of today’s plant families.

 In 1869, the arrangement of these Herbaceous beds was changed, to fit with the arrangement of families and genera described in Genera Plantarum (1862–83).
 This classification was written by Kew botanist George Bentham and Joseph Hooker, William Hooker’s son.
 The specimens in the Herbarium were also rearranged in this system, which reflected the views of evolutionary relationships of plants at that time.
 Since then, botanists at Kew and other institutions have honed the classification in line with new findings and current thinking.